LeeHowes/CPP/executor_compromise_the_return.md

 `submit` and `executor` are required on an executor that has task constructors. `submit` is a fundamental sender operation that may be called by a task at any point.

+Methods on the `Receiver` passed to `submit` will execute in some execution context owned by the executor.
+The executor should send a sub-executor to `on_value` to provide information about that context.
+The sub-executor may be itself.
+No sub-executor will be passed to `on_error`, and a call to `on_error` represents a failed enqueue.

 To avoid deep recursion, a task may post itself directly onto the underlying executor, giving the executor a chance to pass a new sub executor.
-For example, if a prior task completes on one thread of a thread pool, the next task may reenqueue rather than running inline, and the thread pool may decide to post that task to a new thread.
+For example, if a prior task completes on one thread of a thread pool, the next task may re-enqueue rather than running inline, and the thread pool may decide to post that task to a new thread.
 Hence, at any point in the chain the sub-executor passed out of the executor may be utilized.

 ### OneWayExecutor
 The passed function may or may not be `noexcept`.
 The behavior on an exception escaping the passed task is executor-defined.